 The Singtel Future Makers programme (the “Programme”) is a 4-month social innovation programme to support social impact start-ups in Singapore through monetary and non-monetary support by Singtel.
-Further information on the Programme can be found at the website futuremakers.singtel.com (“Site”).
+Further information on the Programme can be found at the website futuremakers.wpengine.com (“Site”).

 By submitting your application for the Programme you acknowledge that you have read and agree to be bound by the terms and conditions of the Programme herein (“Terms”).
 We may modify these Terms at any time at our sole discretion, and such modifications shall be effective immediately upon posting of the modified Terms.
 You agree to review the Terms periodically to be aware of such modifications.
 The term “Singtel” (or “we”, “our” and “us”) includes Singapore Telecommunications Limited (“Singtel”), and all members, subsidiaries and affiliates of related corporations of Singtel, their respective subsidiaries and affiliates, as well as their successors and assigns.

 1. The Programme

 1.1.
 Singtel aims to help build and support an ecosystem of passionate change agents, innovation, capacity building and collaboration through the Programme.
 Successful applicants will join the 4-month programme which provides them with a unique opportunity to grow their organisation, refine their business model and scale their social impact through collaboration opportunities with Singtel business units.
 Up to 5 start-ups will receive up to S$140,000 of monetary and non-monetary support such as competency workshops, networking opportunities, dedicated mentoring and 1-on-1 business coaching from seasoned entrepreneurs and industry experts from Singtel and its partner organisations.
-Upon completion of the Programme, Singtel will select up to 2 applicants who have the potential to scale regionally to compete and pitch for a collective pool of funding of up to S$60,000 against other social impact organisations from the region who are also participating in the Optus and Globe Future Makers Programmes.
+Upon completion of the Programme, Singtel will select up to 2 applicants which have the potential to scale regionally to compete and pitch for a collective pool of funding of up to S$60,000 against other social impact organisations from the region who are also participating in the Asia Pacific Future Makers programme.
 Further details will be disclosed when the applicants are accepted into the Programme.

 1.2.
 Who will be eligible: